Blake-Madden/tinyexpr-plusplus/README.md

 - Binary search is now used to look up custom variables and functions (small optimization).
 - You no longer need to specify the number of arguments for custom functions; it will deduce that for you.
 - The position of an error when evaluating an expression is now managed by the `te_parser` class and accessible via `get_last_error_position()`.
-- The position of aforementioned error is now 0-indexed (not 1-indexed); -1 indicates that there was no error.
+- The position of aforementioned error is now 0-indexed (not 1-indexed); @c -1 indicates that there was no error.
 - Added `success()` function to indicate if the last parse succeeded or not.
 - Added `get_result()` function to get result from the last call to evaluate.
 - Now uses `std::numeric_limits` for math constants (instead of macro constants).